zwcrowley/Module_9_sql_challenge/EmployeeSQL/README.md

 * Create a `.sql` file of your table schemata.

 * Create a `.sql` file of your queries.

-* (Optional) Create a Jupyter notebook of the bonus analysis.

 * Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.